aditya726/time-capsule-api/README.md

 By default, the app runs at [http://127.0.0.1:8000](http://127.0.0.1:8000).

-You can explore the API docs at:
+You can explore the API docs and test all API endpoints at:
 - Swagger UI: `http://127.0.0.1:8000/docs`
 ---